compose-spec/compose-spec/spec.md

   `if_not_present` is considered an alias for this value for backward compatibility.
 * `build`: Compose builds the image.
 Compose rebuilds the image if it's already present.

-If `pull_policy` and `build` are both present, Compose builds the image by default.
-This behavior may be overridden in the toolchain, depending on the implementation.

 ## read_only

 `read_only` configures the service container to be created with a read-only filesystem.